artsmia/artstories.md/stories/perfection-vs-poetry.md

 ![](http://cdn.dx.artsmia.org/thumbs/tn_2014_TDX_MIAArtStories_141.jpg)

-Jean Auguste Dominique Ingres added vertebrae to his La Grande Odalisque (1814), as though his elongated figure of a harem woman was anatomically correct.
+Jean Auguste Dominique Ingres added vertebrae to his La Grande Odalisque (1814) in order to strengthen the life-like anatomical appearance of this harem woman.
 A study by French physician, comparing the dimensions of human models to those in the painting, confirmed it’s not—her back is longer by nearly five vertebrae.

 ---